Neopallium/lua-llthreads/README.md

 About
 =====

-A simple Lua wrapper for pthreads.
+A simple Lua wrapper for pthreads & WIN32 threads.

 Each thread gets it's own `lua_State` and there is no shared global state.
 The parent thread can pass data to a child thread only as parameters when creating